 To simplify matters, here are the major updates you need to know about:

-Umbraco 8 was released February 26th 2019!
-The Umbraco HQ team have given the newest version an updated interface design and codebase cleanse delivering a faster, simpler, more powerful content management system.
+Umbraco 8 was released February 26th 2019.
+The Umbraco HQ team gave the newest version an updated interface design and codebase cleanse delivering a faster, simpler, more powerful content management system.
 Umbraco 8 boasts 3 major new additions: Multilingual capability, Infinite editing, and content apps.